Click here to locate skydiving operators with a current permit to jump at E16.

 The following information is intended for skydiving operators that are interested in obtaining a permit to conduct jump operations at the San Martin Airport.

-A permit and fee are required prior to any skydiving activity.
-Permit (with exhibits)
+- A permit and fee are required prior to any skydiving activity.
+The permit along with all relevant documentation is now submitted via DocuSign.
+Click this link to get started.

 -- Exhibit A : San Martin Airport Interim Parachute Drop Zone Map